xct/xc/README.md

 * When !lfwd fails due to lack of permissions (missing sudo), the entry in !lsfwd is still created
 * Can't Ctrl+C out of powershell started from !shell
+* !net (execute-assembly) fails after using it a few times - for now you can !restart and it might work again
 * Tested:
   - Kali (Attacker) Win 10 (Victim)

 ## Credits

-* Included PrivescCheck by itm4n for windows clients: https://github.com/itm4n/PrivescCheck
+* Included PrivescCheck by itm4n for Windows Clients: https://github.com/itm4n/PrivescCheck